 Subsequent to the year under review, the Group closed a non-performing China outlet in May 2018.
 With this, the Group has closed three non-performing outlets within 12 months.
 We believe this rationalisation exercise will better position the Group to pursue and achieve sustainable growth in revenue and profits.

 The ongoing challenges facing the F&B industry will persist.
 The Group will continue to streamline operational efficiencies and optimise existing resources with a view to boost productivity further and better manage expenses without compromising on quality.

 As announced in a corporate and business update on 31 July 2017, the Group will at the appropriate time launch promising brands in new geographical markets to reduce over-reliance on Singapore, expand services and capabilities as well as focus on quick-service restaurants and casual dining concepts to offer greater convenience and choice to consumers.
 Any rollout will be carried out prudently and at a sustainable pace to ensure the Group achieves the desired return on investment.

 CORPORATE SOCIAL RESPONSIBILITY

-As part of our ongoing public outreach programmes, we took part again in the annual Kampong Assisi Charity Fun Day 2016 held on 19 June 2016 at St. Joseph’s Institution International.
+As part of our ongoing public outreach programmes, we took part in the annual Kampong Assisi Charity Fun Day 2017 which was held on 18 June 2017 at St. Joseph’s Institution International.
 The event raised funds for Assisi Hospice, which provides subsidised care for the poor and critically ill.
-Together with our counterparts in the F&B industry, TungLok's management and staff had a rewarding time selling food at the charity drive.
+Together with our counterparts in the F&B industry, Tung Lok’s management and staff had a rewarding time creating awareness about terminal illness while selling food at the charity drive.

-5S Excellence Award – Slappy Cakes at Resorts World Sentosa
+5S Excellent Award – Slappy Cakes

 ACKNOWLEDGEMENTS AND APPRECIATION